Robertneed20k/auto-goodmorning/README.md

 # Automatic SMS Sender Script

-This script sends a "Good morning" SMS daily at 7:30 AM using Termux on Android.
+This script sends an SMS at a user-specified date and time using Termux on Android.

 ### Installation